SupratikB23/Agentic-HR-Operations-Assistant/README.md

 The assistant uses **Retrieval-Augmented Generation (RAG)** to parse and reason over large, unstructured enterprise documents (such as annual reports and HR policy PDFs).
 It cleanly separates **policy interpretation** from **action execution**, preventing hallucinations in critical workflows like leave applications or HR requests.

-This project is built for enterprise realism, robustness under rate limits, and demo safety.

 ---

 ## Key Capabilities